Chuksugo/E-commerce_Project/README.md

  6. Challenges and Solutions

-1. Challenge: Implementing efficient filtering and pagination for large datasets.
+- Challenge: Implementing efficient testing and deployment.
-   - Solution: Used Django ORM’s query optimization techniques and DRF’s pagination classes.

-2. Challenge: Securing endpoints.
-   - Solution: Implemented JWT-based authentication and thoroughly tested access controls.
+- Solution: Utilized web browser testing methods and deployed the project on the PythonAnywhere platform.

 ---